 Registered care is child care provided by individuals who are approved by us to be registered carers.

-Child Care Rebate is not paid for care provided by Registered Carers.
+Child Care Rebate isn't paid for care provided by registered carers.

 Who can become a registered carer

 To become a registered carer you must:

 - provide care to 1 or more children on a regular basis, and